giorgiop94/giorgio-blog/_blog/writings/this-is-it.md

 ---
-title: This is It
+title: This is it
-description: Visiting Blue Cliff Monastery, one of Thich Nhat Hanh’s mindful oases, has been one of my favorite experiences during my three years in the US.
+description: >
+  a simple reminder to enjoy the present moment
 ---

-## *a simple reminder to enjoy the present moment*
+*a simple reminder to enjoy the present moment*

 Visiting Blue Cliff Monastery, one of Thich Nhat Hanh’s mindful oases, has been one of my favorite experiences during my three years in the US.